undeited/undeitedhub/README.md

 # Undeited Hub

 Just a basic script hub with a bunch of upcoming supported games.
-I made this script hub using [WindUI](https://github.com/Footagesus/WindUI) so full credits goes to [Footagesus](https://github.com/Footagesus) for the UI.
+I made this script hub using [WindUI](https://github.com/Footagesus/WindUI) so credits goes to [Footagesus](https://github.com/Footagesus) for making this awesome UI.
 Also I am going to try and make this script hub support as many executors as I possibly can.

 ## Supported Games